hipe/tmx/beauty_salon/doc/issues.md

              [#here.E]: (needs a better home) the main mapping challenge this is not just the stuff about plural associations, but about whether we will ever support arbitrarily prioritized optionals.

+             [#here.D]: the provision that we assert the many things we assert of our formal grammar against the actual AST node (tree). things
+             like: arity, group, terminal type. (summary: it has a cost but we see it as justified to sanity-check our model (grammar))

              [#here.C]: design decision: reports are simple magnetics, not actions

              [#here.B]: tickler: one day #crazy-town target multiple syntax versions

              [#here.A]: the document, which is a very early trace of etc ..

 [#006]       2012-10-28 #chore get ideas from skylab.rb, flatten to issues